Mikael Tata

-Mikael Alfredo Tata (born 10 May 2004) is an Indonesian professional footballer who plays as a left-back for Indonesian Super League club Persebaya Surabaya and the Indonesia national team.
+Mikael Alfredo Tata (born 10 May 2004) is an Indonesian professional footballer who plays as a left-back for Super League club Persebaya Surabaya and the Indonesia national team.

 Club career

 Tata started his career by joining amateurs club Waanal Brothers to play in Liga 3.

 Arema

 On 26 June 2023, Tata signed a contract with Liga 1 club Arema, he will join fellow new signings Asyraq Gufron.
 Tata made his professional debut on 2 July 2023 as a starter in a 0–1 away lose over Dewa United.

 International career

 In February 2022, it was reported that Tata received a call-up from the Indonesia U-20 for a training camp, in South Korea.
 On 29 March 2022, Tata made his debut for Indonesia U-20 against South Korea U-20, in a 5–1 defeat in a friendly match.

 On 25 November 2024, Tata received a called-up to the preliminary squad to the Indonesia national senior team for the 2024 ASEAN Championship.